Attract more customers to your restaurant or retail store: Increase your visibility with the new Google My Business COVID-19 features.

 The COVID-19 situation poses an existential challenge for restaurants and retailers.
-Businesses have been closed down fully or partially, consumer behaviour has changed radically, and on top of that there is confusion about availability of products & services, opening hours, etc.
+Businesses have been closed down fully or partially, consumer behaviour has changed radically, and on top of that, there is confusion about the availability of products & services, opening hours, etc.

 So how do you implement the much needed & valuable changes to your business information to increase the visibility of the services you still offer?